Features

 In addition to custom event handler (onClick) the active areas can also trigger event moving, event resizing, or display a context menu or a bubble with event details.

-This example adds an icon with the same functionality as the JSX element in the previous example:
+This example adds an icon with a similar functionality as the JSX element in the previous example:

 // ...